Central auditory processing disorder.

 - Nuances of peer conversation and jokes may be hard to pick up, creating social discomfort.

-- Reading is almost always affected by auditory processing difficulties, because it undermines development of phonological awareness required for fluent decoding, creating anxiety at reading time, reading math problems, etc.
+- Auditory processing difficulties undermine phonological awareness required for fluent decoding, creating anxiety at reading time, reading math problems, etc.

-These symptoms cause homework frustration and/or disappointing grades.
-In addition, auditory processing is the most fundamental of all skills.
-Language is our learning operating system.
-We think in English.
-Auditory processing disorder impacts dexterity and fluidity with language -- it slows down or creates noise in how we think.
+These consequences of CAPD cause homework frustration and/or disappointing grades.
+In addition, auditory processing disorder impacts dexterity and fluidity with language -- it creates noise in how we think.